ThemeFuse/Unyson-Documentation/extensions/cookbook.rst

 Cookbook
 ========

-The Cookbook ia a collection of specific recipes that explain how to correctly solve the most recurrent problems that developers face in their day to day work.
+The Cookbook is a collection of specific recipes that explain how to correctly solve the most recurrent problems that developers face in their day to day work.

 .. contents::